DNnate/CISSP-Study-Resources/CISSP-Domain-2-Objectives.md

      - 🩰Network-based DLP: Network-based DLP would not detect stored information unless the user transmits it over the network.
      - 🩰Endpoint-based DLP: identify the presence of information on endpoint devices
   - 🏷️**Marking (AKA labeling)**: sensitive information/assets ensures proper handling (both physically and electronically).
+     - Security labeling identifies the classification of data such as sensitive, secret, and so on.
+Media holding sensitive data should be labeled.
+Similarly, systems that hold or process sensitive data should also be marked
      - Media is typically labeled with the highest classification level of data it contains.
 This prevents the data from being handled or accessed at a lower classification level.
      - Systems and media should be labeled with the highest level of sensitivity that they store or handle.
      - labels can be as granular and custom as required by the org